SmartTokenLabs/TokenScript/doc/javascript_api.md

 Where attributes like `votingRights` are defined in Tokenscript.

-For a non-fungible token, like a ticket to a venue:
+For a non-fungible token, like a ticket to an event:

 ```
 token = {